 The Withdrawal Method (aka the “pull-out” method):

 If you’ve ever fallen back on this method I want you to know you’re not alone.
-The majority of women in my practice have admitted to using this method at least once in their sexual history.
+The majority of women in my practice have admitted to using this non hormonal birth control option at least once in their sexual history.

 It’s exactly what it sounds like—prior to ejaculation, a man withdraws his penis from the vagina.